jlangch/venice/doc/readme/repl-advanced.md

 ## Adding 3rdParty JARs to the REPL

-3rdParty JARs can be manually copied to REPL's library path `libs`.
+3rdParty JARs can be manually copied to the REPL's library path `libs`.

 ```text
 REPL_HOME